friendly/Guerry/cran-comments.md

 Package checks for v.
 1.8.3 resulting from `adespatial` being archived have now been corrected.

+However, the pretest-archived checks are still triggered, requiring manual inspection, and I'm stuck in a loop.
+Please APPROVE the package re-submission.

 ## Reverse dependencies

 Only one package depends on Guerry as a `Suggests:`, because it uses the Guerry data in examples.